MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/sync.md

 # sync

-*Sync*, not *synchronize,* a file, folder, or library to a local drive, a SharePoint drive, a server, or the cloud.
+*Sync,* not *synchronize,* a file, folder, or library to a local drive, a SharePoint drive, a server, or the cloud.